 You don’t have to suffer with sleepless nights forever.
 There are plenty of treatment options available.
-Many cases of insomnia can be remedied by following good sleep habits and a healthy diet, but behavior therapy or medication may be needed.
+Many cases of insomnia can be remedied by following good sleep habits and a healthy diet.
+Behavior therapy or medication may be needed in some cases.

-In order to best treat insomnia, it’s important to determine whether or not an underlying issue or medical condition is causing the problem.
+It’s important to determine whether or not an underlying issue or medical condition is causing your insomnia.
 Most cases of insomnia are a result of stress, or some other emotional or physical condition that needs to be treated separately.
 Many times when these conditions are successfully treated, sleep patterns return to normal.

 Watch What You Drink